salilab/saliweb/doc/backend.rst

    in the subclass.
 For example, to run a new job, call :meth:`Job.reschedule_run`, not the :meth:`Job.run` method directly.

-As mentioned above, an :class:`SGERunner` class is provided that takes care of the details of running a script on the cluster and checking if it has completed.
+As mentioned above, a :class:`WyntonSGERunner` class is provided that takes care of the details of running a script on the cluster and checking if it has completed.
 Typically the script run here should use the local /scratch disk on the cluster nodes if possible - this is not implemented automatically by